Prairie House

 • Photography Studio: With Storage

-• Landing: With sitting area below skylight, and linen closet
+• Landing: With sitting area below skylight and linen closet

 • Bathroom: With soaking tub & prairie views

-• Bedroom: With walk-in closet
+• Bedroom: With a walk-in closet

 The Client’s bedroom: the garage is visible from the window on the left

 From the Client’s bedroom to the photography studio.
 Pocket doors were used for doors that’ll typically be left open.
+The landing is made into its own space via a skylight and a bench

-The photography studio stretches the depth of the house, giving full expression to the gabled roof.
+The photography studio stretches the depth of the house, giving full expression to the gabled roof

 Client